matter-labs/zksync-web-era-docs/docs/dev/developer-guides/aa.md

 ### Limitations of the verification step

-::: warning Not implemented yet
+::: warning

-The verification rules are not fully enforced right now.
-Even if your custom account works right now, it might stop working in the future if it does not follow the rules below.
+- The verification rules are not yet fully enforced .
+- Even if your custom account works at the moment, it could stop working in the future if it does not follow the rules below.
 :::

 In order to protect the system from a DoS threat, the verification step must have the following limitations: